DataStrategist/linuxRstuff/README.md

  - `sheets_deauth()`
  - To cache the credential, we have to use `googledrive::drive_auth(email = "av.dbbuddy@gmail.com", use_oob = T)`, after which non-interactive authentication should work.
  - other than the normal problem page, you can also refer to this https://gargle.r-lib.org/articles/auth-from-web.html#but-i-didnt-need-oob-yesterday, where you'll see: `sudo lsof -i :1410` will show "zombie" jobs.

+## Python virtual environments

+(there are several types of virtual environments... but I like conda ones).
+You don't need anaconda, you can use miniconda for this

+ - `conda create -n THINGIE python=3.9` - create a virtual environment called THINGIE, initialized w/ python 3.9
+ - `conda env remove -n THINGIE` - removes the virtual environment
+ - `conda activate THINGIE` (or `deactive`) - Activates/deactivates a virtual environment
+ - `conda create -n myenv python=3.9 scipy=0.17.3 astroid babel`  - you can keep specifing requirenments, like this... but can be unweildy

+ - `conda env create -f environment.yml` - you can use a yml file to build an environment based on an existing configuration.
+ - (be inside an environment) `conda env export > environment.yml` - Exports the whole environment into a yml file (for portability).
+HOWEVER... spacy language models do screw this up... so instead of  `en-core-web-md`, you should write: `spacy-model-en_core_web_md` (I THINK?)
+ -